50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 16. Appreciate the Hindu Culture

-Although multi-religious, Bali is predominantly Hinduism.
+Although multi-religious, Bali is predominantly Hindu.
 Originally from Java, this blend of Shivaism and Buddhism is fascinating, spiritual and complex.

 17. Shop until you drop!